sameem420/50DaysOfJS/README.md

-# 50DaysOfJS
+# 50DaysOfJavaScript
-50 Days of JavaScript challenges by CodeDamn
+## 50 Days of JavaScript challenges by CodeDamn

+### Level up your JavaScript skills with a daily coding challenge!